Windows Search: User Interface

+Kinds

+With the release of Windows Vista and the Microsoft Property System, the System.Kind property was introduced to express a more user-friendly notion of file type; the new property abstracts filename extensions of items from the system and from the user by grouping these extensions separately and by mapping them to easily identifiable types (e.g., GIF, JPEG, and PNG photographs all are presented to the user as Pictures).

+Items can belong to more than one type — a single Music item can also be a Video item, or a single Document can also be a Link — and the Windows Shell can expose items to the user based on these types instead of on filename extensions (e.g., to manage in one operation items of different filename extensions, or to find items without if the filename extension is not known).
+Mnemonics for these types exist (e.g., a Contact item is also a Person, a Calendar item is an Appointment, and a Movie is also a Film).
+Users can query for items based on these mnemonics as well.

 Windows Search 4.0

 Windows Search 4.0 (also previously referred to as Windows Live Search, codenamed Casino or OneView) is the successor to the Windows Search platform for both Windows Desktop Search 3.0 on Windows XP as well as Instant Search on Windows Vista.
 It is mainly an update to the indexing components, with few changes to the Windows XP user interface and none on Windows Vista.
 It added remote query support to Windows XP and Windows Server 2003 based systems, which used to be a Vista-only feature.
 This allows a user with a Vista client (or an XP client with Windows Search 4.0) to search the index of networked machines which are also running a supported operating system.

 Windows Search 4.0 was originally proposed by Microsoft's Windows Live division as an application that would unify local and remote indexed search in a new interface.
 Early screenshots of the program featured the new "flair" interface design seen in other Windows Live client applications of the time such as Windows Live Messenger and Windows Live Mail.

 Windows Live Search Center could search web services which used the OpenSearch specification to make search results available as web feeds.
 It could aggregate searches from various indexes including the Windows Desktop Search index, Windows RSS Platform common feed store, and Microsoft Exchange and Microsoft SharePoint indexes, among others.

 The first beta of Windows Search 4.0 was released on March 27, 2008.
 It included numerous performance improvements to the indexer and brought new features, including previously Vista-exclusive ones, to XP, including Group Policy integration, federation of searches to remote indexes, support for EFS-encrypted files and Vista-style preview handlers that allow document-type specific browsing of documents in the preview pane.

 Windows Search 4.0 was released on June 3, 2008, and is supported on XP, Windows Server 2003, Vista, Windows Server 2008 and Windows Home Server.